-Market Analysis for Entrepreneurs: LEGO Ventures’ Research Methods for New Ventures
+Market Analysis & Research Methods for Entrepreneurs

 In this article, Sabine Müller, Research & Insights Lead at LEGO Ventures’ Incubation Studio, explains the benefits and best practices in conducting detailed desk research for new ventures.